 About Me

-Did I mention that I've also been a college English teacher?
+I should probably mention that I've also been a college English teacher.
 When I say that I enjoy working with people and helping to shape their writing, I'm definitely not kidding.

-And I'm a card-carrying member of ACES - The American Copy Editors Society.
-(Actually, I don't have a card, but I do have a membership.)
+And I'm a card-carrying member of both ACES - The American Copy Editors Society and the LGBTQ+ Editors Association.
+(Actually, I don't have cards for either of those, but I get their emails.)

 And you're probably wondering about that whole "needing a cookie" thing, aren't you?